 Map the external value chain

 A circular procurement project is all about achieving shared goals.
 That will require cooperation.
 To determine what this cooperation should look like, it is important to get an idea of the parties involved, both within your internal organisation and in the external value chain.
-It may help you to sketch an outline of the value chain.

 Analyse how the external value chain is composed, from the production of raw materials to waste management.
 Map this value chain and the relations between parties.
 Also try to identify the revenue models, and therefore the interests, of the various value chain partners.
 Next, make a graphic representation of the new (circular) value chain that you have in mind.
 Use this as a basis for the discussions with market players.

 - Before you start a procurement project, first map the external parties involved and how they may influence the circular ambitions for the project.